PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 mutation, pass order, API, artifact, dependency, TensorFlow boundary, or store entry changed.
 No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.

+## Pre-terminal cleanup composite implementation

+`passes/pre_terminal_cleanup_orchestration.py` now owns the characterized five-stage sequence through one `ModelIRPassContext`.
+It invokes InstanceNorm layout cleanup, affine/Concat/Split recovery, pre-Add cleanup, channel Slice/Pad/Mul recovery, and affine-tail cleanup in their original order.
+The exact same context object is passed to every child, and the five original raw objects are returned as one ordered tuple without flattening, normalization, or copying.
+This preserves the nested tuple and mapping schemas already produced by the specialized child owners.

+The lowerer now keeps a single `_pre_terminal_cleanup_results` local instead of five unconsumed locals.
+The optional late-binary reconciliation guard still immediately precedes the stage.
+The deliberately separate terminal affine recovery rerun still immediately follows it and continues to feed terminal Slice/Pad/Concat recovery.
+Existing lowerer compatibility helpers, child owners, callbacks, independent invocation paths, pass IDs, and phase-result recording remain unchanged.

+The characterization tests were made owner-aware instead of weakening their
+contracts: they inspect the new composite for the four moved child summaries and cleanup calls, while continuing to inspect the lowerer for the separate terminal rerun.
+Runtime callback injection proves exact five-stage order, context identity, raw-result identity, and outer tuple order.
+Empty-graph coverage fixes all nested result schemas.

+Final sequential validation under core-only `uv`:

+- focused composite boundary, schema, and runtime identity: `3 passed`;
+- affected pre-terminal, optional late-binary, shared-context, architecture, and phase-store contracts: `340 passed in 18.10s`;
+- focused owner-aware stale-boundary set: `293 passed in 19.13s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.71s`;
+- synthetic core runtime contracts: `55 passed in 0.93s`;
+- result contracts: `196 passed in 9.07s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.54s`.

+Ruff and whitespace checks passed.
+No phase result, graph mutation, callback, guard, public API, artifact, dependency, TensorFlow boundary, or result schema changed.
+The store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated because this checkpoint is a straight-line ownership move and the dedicated runtime test proves all arguments, state identities, raw results, and boundaries.